 The Course Registration process occurs online only and asks specific information about the course(s).
-As mentioned, there are online resources available that will guide you through registering the course.
+As mentioned, there are online resources available that will guide you through registering your course step-by-step.

 How often can you register a course?